cassiewatsonn/NoteTaker/README.md

 ## Installation

-N/A
+There is no installation needed for this application.
+All you need to do is click this link: [NoteTaker](https://c-watson-notetaker.herokuapp.com/)

 ## Usage

-Here is a video displaying how to application works: [NoteTaker Video](https://)
+Here is a video displaying how to application works: [NoteTaker Video](https://drive.google.com/file/d/12RthaMw-Kfap1A5HNqQNpQHamkGZWk1_/view)

 Once you have clicked on the link to the NoteTaker application, it will bring you to the NoteTaker homepage.
 Once you are here, click 'Get Started' to begin.
 ## ![NoteTaker](./images/home.png)